-- The form of seniority to be followed by departments in recommending which individuals are to be laid off in accordance with UWS 5.07 and UWS 5.08 shall be according to rank, and within rank, according to length of service at the University of Wisconsin-Green Bay. - 2.
-Length of service shall be computed from the effective date of the appointment at the University of Wisconsin-Green Bay. - 3.
+- 3. Length of service shall be computed from the effective date of the appointment at the University of Wisconsin-Green Bay. - 4.
 If two or more individuals have identical seniority, then a process of random selection will be employed to give each a unique seniority position.
-The process to be used will be determined by the Faculty Senate. - 4.
-The period of an approved leave of absence is included in determining length of service. - 5.
+The random process to be used will be determined by the Faculty Senate. - 5.
+The period of an approved leave of absence is included in determining length of service. - 6.
 If a faculty member is reappointed after having left the university, the new appointment shall be treated as an initial appointment in the determination of seniority.

-UWGB 5.09 Notification.
+5.07 Notification